Drone of wind and stream,

 squirrels chatter rhythm.

-on the hill across the creek, coming back
+of a ravine on the hill across the creek,

 a mother mountain lion and two cubs.

-I ask for every detail he can give.
+I asked for every detail he could give,

 and a noisy flock of turkeys near the house.

-I think this is when the lion’s nearby.
+I thought this meant the lion was nearby.

 Below this pastoral farmland are cliffs,